Obi Toppin NBA Preview vs. the 76ers

 76ers 2022-23 Defensive Insights

-- The 76ers were third in the NBA last year, giving up 110.9 points per game.
+- Defensively, the 76ers conceded 110.9 points per game last season, third in the NBA.

-- In terms of rebounds, the 76ers were second in the NBA last year, giving up 41.2 per contest.
+- In terms of rebounds, the 76ers were second in the league last year, conceding 41.2 per game.

-- The 76ers were the sixth-ranked team in the league in assists allowed per game last year, at 24.2.
+- The 76ers conceded 24.2 assists per game last year (sixth in the league).

-- Looking at three-point defense, the 76ers were fifth in the NBA last season, giving up 11.6 makes per contest.
+- Looking at three-point defense, the 76ers were ranked fifth in the NBA last year, allowing 11.6 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!